For Founders

 The Strategy-Execution Gap

 Your strategy exists in a deck.
 Your team is executing something else entirely.
 Every advisor has told you it's a communication problem.
-It isn't.
+It isn't — the decision infrastructure that translates strategic intent into daily choices doesn't exist.

 Read →